gwleuverink/asset-injector/README.md

 3. Usage with Orchestra testbench

-If you need to test the integration within your own package you'll need to register AssetInjector's service provider by adding it to your `testbench.yaml`
+If you like to test the integration within your own package you'll need to register AssetInjector's service provider by adding it to your `testbench.yaml`

 ```yaml
 providers: